 Lottie Lyell: before the movies

 She was born on 23 February 1890 at 7 Terry Street, Balmain, Sydney, and named Lottie Edith Cox.
-She was the second of the three daughters of Charlotte Louisa (née Hancock), daughter of a Balmain, Sydney alderman, and Joseph Charles Cox, a land (estate) agent.
-(Her sisters were Rita Leonora Cox, born on 17 July 1887, and Lynda Marian Cox, born in 1893.)
-Her parents married on 10 February 1886 at St. Augustine's Presbytery, Balmain.
+She was the second of the three daughters of Charlotte Louisa (née Hancock), daughter of a Balmain alderman, and Joseph Charles Cox, a land (estate) agent, they having married on 10 February 1886 at St. Augustine's Presbytery, Balmain.
+(Her sisters were Rita Leonora Cox, born on 17 July 1887, and Lynda Marian Cox, born on 18 June 1893.)

 In late 1906 Lottie's younger sister, Lynda, was a senior pupil at Darling-road Superior Public School (now Rozelle Public School); she was 13 years old.
-As yet the school that Lottie attended has not been determined, but there is a good chance it was Darling-road Superior Public School.
+As yet the school that Lottie attended has not been determined, but there is a good chance it was this same institution.

 First public performances